of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 10.1: Membership

 The Corporation shall have two (2) or more classes of Members.
 Corporations, joint-stock associations, unincorporated associations and partnerships, as well as any other persons without limitation, may be Members.
 If the Corporation has more than two (2) classes of Members, the designation and characteristics of each class and the qualifications and rights of, and limitations upon, the Members of each class shall be set forth in a resolution of the Board of Directors.
 Individuals and organizations may be Members.
+Each Member, regardless of class, will have one (1) vote.

 Section 10.2: Application for Membership